Athlete-Powered Tank Is the Closest Simulation to In-The-Boat Rowing:

-In the athlete powered tank, the athletes are the pump and they receive the maximum training effect from the power that they introduce into the system.
-Conversely, in a mechanically powered tank, the mass of the water and the power inputted overwhelms that of the athlete making the water to feel unresponsive and heavy on the drive.
+In the athlete-powered tank, the athletes are the pump and they receive the maximum training effect from the power that they introduce into the system.
+Conversely, in a mechanically powered tank, the mass of the water and the power input overwhelms that of the athlete making the water feel unresponsive and heavy on the drive.
 The water in a mechanically powered tank circulates at a constant velocity, this is distinctly different from that of a boat where velocities change throughout the drive.
 As a result, the technique used is quite different on the “drive” in a mechanically pumped tank vs. a boat where the athlete can “accelerate” the hands toward the finish.
 Consequently, the simulation on the drive is poor with a mechanically pumped tank.
 From a coaching standpoint, the drive is the key to unlocking the maximum speed in a racing shell, requiring the best simulation in the tank, especially on the drive.
-Force measurement instrumentation, coupled with an athlete powered tank provides a program with a tangible competitive advantage in developing speed on-the-water and is based upon the following.
+Force measurement instrumentation, coupled with an athlete-powered tank provides a program with a tangible competitive advantage in developing speed on the water and is based upon the following.

-The Dreher Tank is an Environmentally Friendly Design:
+Our Tank is an Environmentally Friendly (ESG Compliant) Design:

 We Provide a Modular Design and Latest Enhancements:

 The Dreher Indoor Rowing Tank has been modular since 1992.
 We can make any size 2-pool sculling tank or boat position sweep tank from 2 stations to 12 stations as well as up to 24-stations (i.e. 12 athletes to a side).
 Our tanks incorporate two pools, separated by a wide center aisle with each row facing the same direction.
 This allows quite a variety of price points to accommodate large and small programs alike to have the experience of an indoor rowing tank.
 Our modular design is significantly more cost-efficient than other tank constructions allowing for greater cost savings.